Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Introduction

 \section{Introduction}

-The bipartite matching problem \citep{asratian_bipartite_1998} is defined on a bipartite graph, in which vertices are divided into two disjoint subsets and edges only exist between vertices from different subsets.
-The objective is to identify an optimal subset of edges that match the vertices into disjoint pairs.
-The problem has diverse applications across many science and engineering fields.
-In biology, it can be used to measure and analyze the similarity between heterogeneous genes \citep{Zhang_bicliques_2014}, or to examine the structural relationship between proteins \citep{Wang_protein_2004}.
-In robotics, it can be applied to efficiently allocate tasks among multiple decentralized robots \citep{Ghassemi_robotMultiTask_2018}, or to design coordination mechanisms to prevent collisions along paths of multiple agents \citep{Dutta_robotPath_2017}.
-In computer science, it can be used to find optimal allocation of virtual machines to users, so as to reduce delay in mobile cloud computing \citep{Jin_schedule_2022}.
+The bipartite matching problem, defined on a bipartite graph with two disjoint set of vertices, is widely used in the field of transportation; e.g., to find optimal matches between supply and demand points over time and space in transportation services.

-In the field of transportation, bipartite matching problems are widely applicable; e.g., to find optimal matches between supply and demand points over continuous time and space.
 For example, in two-dimensional spaces, it can be used to model how surface vehicles (e.g., taxi) are matched to their customers, such as in ride-hailing or food delivery systems \citep{shen_zhai_ouyang_2024, Tafreshian_ridesharing_2020}.
 In three-dimensional spaces, it can be used to dynamically dispatch and reposition aerial vehicles (drones) for delivering goods in the air \citep{Aloqaily_2022_UAV}, or to optimize the flying trajectories of drone swarms during take-off and landing \citep{Hernandez_2021_UAV}.
 In addition, bipartite matches that span the time dimension can be useful for finding the optimal schedules among a series of tasks \citep{Ding_FluidModel_2021, Af_queue_2022}, such as optimizing container transshipment among freight trains \citep{Fedtke_2017_rail}, or minimizing customer/vehicle waiting in reservation-based ride-sharing services \citep{shen_swap_2023}.